10 quick actions you can take to improve warehouse security

 Updated:

 Warehouse security is a tough tightrope to walk, and increasing it often feels overwhelming.
-You’ve got to balance protecting the company and products with setting the right tone and culture so that employees don’t feel like you’re always accusing them of something.
+You need to protect your company and its products while also creating a positive workplace, so employees do not feel mistrusted.

 1. Use a WMS for automatic inventory counts

-Manual data entry for inventory and shipment verification leaves plenty of room for mistakes and fraud.
-Instead, secure your inventory with accurate, automatic counts through your WMS and handheld device or RFID readers.
-You’ll reduce the chance of theft by adding goods into your system as soon as they arrive as well as eliminate opportunities for someone to fudge numbers to steal a product.
+Manual data entry for inventory and shipment verification leaves plenty of room for errors and fraud.
+Integrate your WMS with handheld devices or RFID readers for accurate, automated counts.
+This helps prevent theft by recording goods as soon as they arrive and reduces the chance that someone can change numbers and steal products.

 2. ID badges with RFID